ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/030-minimum-reactive.md

 }
 ```

-Now that the implementation of the reactive part is complete, let's use them when mounting.
+Now that the implementation of `reactive` is complete, let's try using them when mounting.
 `~/packages/runtime-core/apiCreateApp.ts`.

 ```ts